 She felt as if she had just disappointed a parent and it made her sick to her stomach.
 Her hand was caught in the cookie jar, but much worse.
 She had a sinking feeling that Erik did not handle lies very well.

 "That was different!"
 He shot back, his voice raising.
 "That was to protect both of us, Christine.
 Do you really think the school would turn a blind eye to a professor and his student?
-No. I would lose my job, you would sure as hell not be able to further your music career and you would be fooling yourself if you think you would still be a student there!"
-He wanted to shake her so she understood, but he was trying with ever ounce of strength not to lay a hand on her while angry.
+No. I would lose my job, you would sure as hell not be able to further your music career, and you would be fooling yourself if you think you would still be a student there!"
+He wanted to shake her so she understood, but he was trying with every ounce of strength not to lay a hand on her while angry.
 Restraint was not one of his strong suits.

 He gripped his hands tightly until they started to shake.
 "I suggest you leave now," he said through gritted teeth.